souyang/unit-grader/README.md

 ## Advanced Usage

 ### Detail information in Verbose Mode
-You can get the detail information of your input in verbose mode For example, `unit-grader -i 100  -f Kelvin -t dog -s -173.15 -v` will print out the messages
+You can get the detail information of your input in verbose mode for debugging purpose.
+For example, `unit-grader -i 100  -f Kelvin -t dog -s -173.15 -v` will print out the messages

 ```